wizmo2/squeezelite-esp32/README.md

 **IMPORTANT: on esp32 (not esp32-s3), using Spotify with SPDIF produces stuttering audio when "stats" are enabled.
 You MUST disable them**

 ## Supported Hardware
 Any esp32-based hardware with at least 4MB of flash and 4MB of PSRAM will be capable of running squeezelite-esp32 and there are various boards that include such chip.
-A few are mentionned below, but any should work.
+A few are mentioned below, but any should work.
 You can find various help & instructions [here](https://forums.slimdevices.com/showthread.php?112697-ANNOUNCE-Squeezelite-ESP32-(dedicated-thread))

 **For the sake of clarity, WROOM modules DO NOT work as they don't include PSRAM.
 Some designs might add it externally, but it's (very) unlikely.**